 Beijing – Xian – Guilin – Shanghai

-For many years this China travel package has been one of our most popular.
-The itinerary is a perfect choice for the time-pressed looking for a well-rounded introduction to both the old and modern China.
+This is a perfect choice for the time-pressed looking for a well-rounded introduction to China.
 The itinerary covers all the highlights in each city and yet still leaves you time to explore on your own.
 Trip highlights include the Great Wall at Mutianyu, Forbidden City, Temple of Heaven, Summer Palace, Terracotta Army, a day cruise on picturesque Li River, hiking through terraced rice fields in Longji and more!

 - Group size limited to 20.